 The career counselor is conveniently located in the GSSWSR classroom building to meet the individual needs of current students and alumni.
 Individual career counseling will help you:

 All advisement meetings are confidential.

-Planned conveniently during students' class breaks throughout the fall and spring semesters, Career Development Services offers workshops developed according to student needs and in alignment with CSWE practice behaviors and core competencies for personal and professional growth as a Social Worker.
+Planned conveniently during students' class breaks throughout the fall and spring semesters, Career Development Services offers workshops developed according to student needs and in alignment with the Council on Social Work Education (CSWE) 41 Practice Behaviors and 10 Core Competencies for personal and professional growth as a Social Worker.
 Workshops address social work specific, and sometimes year specific career development topics such as: strengths identification, SW career paths, getting your license, resume format and content, interviewing skills, job search strategy, and cover letters.